Sicilia (Roman province): Second Punic War

-The Second Punic War, which ran from 212 to 202 BC, was initiated by Hannibal, who was aware of the importance of the Italian socii to Rome and accordingly decided to attack the Romans on their own turf, passing through Gaul, over the Alps and into Italy.
+The Second Punic War (218-201 BC) was initiated by Hannibal who was aware of the importance of the Italian socii to Rome and accordingly decided to attack the Romans on their own turf, passing through Gaul, over the Alps and into Italy.
 In a particularly difficult moment for Rome after the defeat at the Battle of Cannae (216 BC), Hiero II died (215 BC).
-His successor was his fifteen-year-old grandson Hieronymus, who decided to switch to the Carthaginian side.
+His successor Hieronymus, his fifteen-year-old grandson, decided to switch to the Carthaginian side.
 This act arose from a period of intense conflict at Syracuse between the pro-Roman aristocratic faction and the pro-Carthaginian democratic faction.
 Hannibal himself had sent two brothers of Syracusan descent, Hippocrates and Epicydes, in order to rouse the people against the Romans.

 The survivors from the Roman side of the Battle of Cannae were sent to Sicily and forbidden to leave until the end of hostilities.
 Hieronymus' decision to change sides caused Roman troops to be dispatched to the gates of Syracuse.
 The Carthaginians also sent troops to the island and contended with the Romans for control of the island.
 The conquest of Syracuse in 212 BC by the forces of Marcellus was a decisive moment for the war, which resulted either from the betrayal of the city by members of the Syracusan aristocracy, or by Moericus, a Spanish mercenary in the Carthaginian camp.
 The conquest of Syracuse was costly for the Romans on account of the topography of the city, the defensive machines built by Archimedes, and the extensive fortifications, especially the Euryalus fortress, originally built by the tyrant Dionysius I (404–367 BC) to protect the western end of Epipolae.
 The city was sacked and many inhabitants were killed, including Archimedes.

 Marcellus then dispatched a lot of booty to Rome, including works taken from temples and public buildings (and was criticised for this by Polybius): according to Livy, it was the arrival of this booty that first gave rise to Roman enthusiasm for Greek art.
 The Romans considered it opportune to replace Marcellus, hated by the Syracusans, with Marcus Valerius Laevinus.
 Following these events, Syracuse was incorporated into the province of Sicily, becoming its capital and the seat of its governor.